Roche/neuro-green/README.md

 ---

 ## About the architecture

-The model is a deep learning architecture designed for EEG data that combines wavelet transforms and Riemannian geometry.
-The model is composed of the following layers:
+GREEN is a deep learning architecture designed for EEG data that combines wavelet transforms and Riemannian geometry.

-It is based on the following layers:
+The model (see our [paper](https://doi.org/10.1016/j.patter.2025.101182) for details) is composed of the following layers:

  - Convolution: Uses complex-valued Gabor wavelets with parameters that are learned during training.